jayghoshrao/dotfiles/README.md

 For quick deployment of the essentials: `curl -fsSL https://git.io/JGBz8 | zsh`

+## Dependencies
+- TPM
+- It would seem that I need `build-essential` on Ubuntu, i.e. gcc/g++/make for some nvim plugins I have in my overly complicated setup.
+- xclip
+- file (might not be available on vanilla ubuntu)

 # The Big Picture

 My dev workflow is always evolving with me.
 This means using new tools and configurations every day.
 While this is no trouble on my local machine, keeping my dev environment on servers updated has been a pain.